 Groupon, Inc. (NASDAQ:GRPNC), currently selling around $5.50 per share, has reached a point where profitability is finally somewhat consistent.
 Zacks consensus estimates call for Groupon earnings growth to exceed 200% by the end of 2017, suggesting continued expansion into 2018.

-Glu Mobile Inc. (NASDAQ:GLUUC), currently selling just under $4.00 per share is a leading global publisher of mobile games, including titles based on major brands from Activision and Hasbro.
+Glu Mobile Inc. (NASDAQ:GLUUB), currently selling just under $4.00 per share is a leading global publisher of mobile games, including titles based on major brands from Activision and Hasbro.
 The company is expected to show positive profitability by the end of this year with the surge continuing into 2018.

 Tech Worth Touting